 Each year, more than two million Americans visit the doctor due to heel pain.
 If you experience heel pain that keeps you from work or exercise, it’s important to get treated.
 At North Florida Foot & Ankle Specialists, Joshua Epstein, DPM, AACFAS, FACPM, and Sarina Epstein, DPM, AACFAS, specialize in diagnosing and treating all types of heel pain, including plantar fasciitis.
-To make an appointment at the office in Gainesville or Lake City, Florida, call the nearest office or click the online booking feature today.
+To make an appointment at the office in Gainesville or Lake City, Florida, call the nearest office today.

 Heel pain is any aching, general discomfort, or stiffness that affects the area at the back of your foot, directly below your heel.
 Often, it occurs due to general wear and tear, but it can also point to an underlying condition like a stress fracture or bone spur.

 What are some common causes of heel pain?

 North Florida Foot & Ankle Specialists treats various causes of heel pain, including:

 You might also experience heel pain due to a type of arthritis, like osteoarthritis or post-traumatic arthritis.

 When should I visit a podiatrist regarding heel pain?